jacobsurinai-arch/Making-a-simple-keylogger-and-understanding-its-network-trafic/README.md

 I then learned afrer some resaerch how to filter dns packets to get what I was looking for.

-I the ran the virus and saw some discord apcets sending immediately after.
+I the ran the virus and saw some discord dns packets sending immediately after.

+This taught me some things to look for when analyzing trafic

+## What I learned

+From this small project I learned how to use Wireshark to understand how network packets flow through my Network

+I learned How to use virtualbox and configure an isolated windows machine

+I also improved upon my Python knowlage base and learned how to use the Pynput, DiscordWebhook, and Pyautogui librarys as well as learning how to use pyinstaller to convert the pythin script into a exe